freedomofpress/securedrop/docs/network_firewall.rst

 If your firewall has 4 NICs, as the SG-2440 does, we will refer to the ports as WAN, LAN, OPT1, and OPT2.
-In this case, we can now use a dedicated port on the network firewall for each component of SecureDrop (Application Server, Monitor Server, and *Admin Workstation*), so you do not need a switch like you do for the 3-NIC configuration.
+In this case, we can now use a dedicated port on the network firewall for each component of SecureDrop (*Application Server*, Monitor Server, and *Admin Workstation*), so you do not need a switch like you do for the 3-NIC configuration.